-The Ravine.
+In the Claremont Avenue area, land owners were for a while able to use the "Mill track" for vehicle access into the Claremont Avenue area of The Ravine.
 The Mill track ran between The Basin-Olinda Road and near the intersection of Claremont Avenue and Inverness Avenue.
-The track was originally constructed across private land for use by the sawmill that operated in The Ravine in the early 1920s.
+The track was originally constructed across private land for use by the sawmill that operated in The Ravine in the early 1920's.
 When the sawmill closed, the Mill Track was no longer required.
 Although used for some years by Ravine residents, the track was closed in 1930.

-The closing of the Mill Track prompted a few landowners to pool some money and a contractor by the name of Cunningham was hired to form Claremont Avenue from Mountain Highway to Corsair Road with fords across the two creek crossings.
+The closing of the Mill Track prompted a few land owners to pool some money and a contractor by the name of Cunningham was hired to form Claremont Avenue from Mountain Highway to Corsair Road with fords across the two creek crossings.

-Around 1936, a footbridge was constructed across the second Claremont Avenue creek crossing and in the late 1940s wooden bridges were constructed across both creek crossings.
-Frank Parr was instrumental in arranging construction of these bridges.
+Around 1936, a footbridge was constructed across the second Claremont Avenue creek crossing and in the late 1940's wooden bridges were constructed across both creek crossings.
+Frank Parr was instrumental in constructing these bridges.